melvynator/ELK_twitter/README.md

 ### Machine learning
 ____

 Logstash make it simple to integrate machine learning model directly into your pipeline using the rest filter.
-A small "API" has been created to give you an idea about how you can use this filter in order to "label" your tweet on the fly before indexation.
+A small "API" has been created to give you an idea about how you can use the rest filter in order to "label" your tweet on the fly before indexation.
 You can find this toy API here:

 https://github.com/melvynator/toy_sentiment_API